I am a reformed professor of Art History.

-I am currently an Associate Professor of Art History at Pepperdine University in Malibu, CA. Previously, I was an Assistant Professor of Art History at Brooklyn College and the Graduate Center within CUNY.
+All kidding aside, as of July 2020 I was fortunate enough to join Smarthistory.org full time as the Dean of Content and Strategy.
+It was time to transition to a new role in academia (for many reasons) and try something new and inspiring, so I left my job as an Associate Professor of Art History at Pepperdine University in Malibu, CA. Before that, I was an Assistant Professor of Art History at Brooklyn College and the Graduate Center within CUNY.

-Some of my current research focuses on images of the body and body parts, the intersection of art and science, the visual culture of death and dying, and food and art.
+Some of my current research focuses on images of the body and body parts, the intersection of art and science, the visual culture of death and dying, and transcultural pathways.
 I wrote a book about the images of the Sacred Heart in Colonial Mexico.
 I co-edited another book about suffering and pain in the early modern world.
-I am working on another book about emotions in the early modern world, and another on art of the Jesuit diaspora.
+I am working on another book about emotions in the early modern world, and yet another on art of the Jesuit diaspora.
 I am also very interested in digital art history and the digital humanities more broadly, as much of this site details.
 I am always looking for new, creative ways to improve my teaching, and I spend more time than I care to admit reading books about pedagogy.
-Teaching is one of my great loves.
-I serve as a Contributing Editor, Content Contributor, and Board Member for Smarthistory (which is also on Khan Academy).
+Teaching has been and will always be one of my great loves.

 I have spent a lot of time in Peru, Ecuador, Guatemala, Costa Rica, Mexico, Spain, and the southwestern U.S. I am fortunate to have traveled more broadly to Ireland, Scotland, England, France, Germany, Austria, Belgium, Italy, Switzerland, Greece, Turkey, Tanzania, Thailand, and Canada.
 I try to travel as often as possible, and encourage students to study abroad should they have the opportunity to do so.